jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 ## Table of Contents

-## Prerequisites for the Indexing API
+## Prerequisites for the Google Indexing API

 Prior to using the Google Indexing API, a number of steps need to be performed to enable authorization to the API and establish ownership for